-Factors which you and your manager should consider when assessing the proper course of action include:
+Factors which you and your manager should consider when assessing the proper course of

-- Is Bell potentially involved in a major procurement activity with the company offering the gift or entertainment? - Would the gift or entertainment be considered appropriate or customary, taking into account the nature of the function or services you perform for Bell? - Would it be perceived as insulting or damaging to the business relationship to return the gift or decline the hospitality? - Can the gift or hospitality be applied to benefit all team members rather than certain individuals?
+- Is Bell potentially involved in a major procurement activity with the company offering the - Would the gift or entertainment be considered appropriate or customary, taking into account the nature of the function or services you perform for Bell? - Would it be perceived as insulting or damaging to the business relationship to return the gift or decline the hospitality? - Can the gift or hospitality be applied to benefit all team members rather than certain